 When embarking on a new health kick, you may find yourself inundated with articles and tips for healthy eating as you scour the internet, newspaper and magazines for tips and advice.
 Such articles, with the conflicting and often confusing advice hammered out, can leave you feeling despondent as to the best course of action to […]

 Over recent months, many are choosing to follow a vegan diet and indeed, “Veganuary” may have tempted you to adopt a vegan diet since the new year?
 A recent Finnish Study identified that ensuring a healthy balanced diet varied amongst those sticking to a vegan diet, with some showing deficiencies.
-Here’s 10 nutrients and supplement […]
+Here are 10 nutrients and […]

-If you’re heading to the in-laws or spending time with family and friends, whose food choices are different to those you’d prefer, you’ll need a few key strategies to help you secretly stay on track without being a health bore!
-After all, it’s Christmas and your healthy eating message is likely to fall on merry […]
+If you’re heading to the in-laws or spending time with family and friends, whose food choices are different to those you’d prefer, you’ll need a few key strategies to help you secretly stay on track over the christmas period without being a health bore!
+After all, it’s Christmas and your healthy eating message is likely […]

 A classic Mediterranean vegetable, the aubergine is related to peppers, potatoes and tomatoes as part of the “nightshade” family and comes in various shapes, sizes and colours..
 The most common variety here in the UK is the pear shaped glossy deep purple aubergine, also known as “eggplant”.